germamef/middleware-scripts2/README.md

 Sonarqube installation on Centos-7

-Created by
+Created by: Germa
-Last updated:
+Last updated:2/20/2023

-What is SonarQube?
+#What is SonarQube?
 SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality.
 SonarQube does static code analysis, which provides a detailed report of bugs, code smells, vulnerabilities, code duplications.

 #Benefits of SonarQube